Review | BMW i4 M50 - A version of the future (I think) I'm okay with.

 WATCH OUR VIDEO REVIEW HERE!

 Our friends at Partridge BMW in Hampshire recently kindly arranged for BMW's take on Tesla - it's a full EV (electric vehicle) called the i4 M50.
-The i4 M50 brings with it many exciting features, but firstly, I'll focus on my favourite thing - the fact that it looks like a car and not just an unnecessarily enormous 4-person SUV.
+The i4 M50 brings many exciting features, but first, I'll focus on my favourite thing: it looks like a car, not just an unnecessarily enormous 4-person SUV.

 BMW has been quite clever with the i4 M50.
-Rather than creating a skateboard platform destined for multiple EVs in all shapes and sizes, the engineers in Munich have instead created its EV saloon by taking an existing chassis (the 4 series gran coupe) designed for ICE engines, and with a bit of adaptation to accommodate batteries have used that instead.
+Rather than creating a skateboard platform for multiple EVs in all shapes and sizes, the engineers in Munich have instead created their EV saloon by taking an existing chassis (the 4 series gran coupe), designed for ICE engines, and adapting it to accommodate batteries.
 All in all, it's unmistakably a BMW car, and I think the design team has done a decent job in keeping it looking like a car.
 The lines and proportions from all angles work nicely, and the rear quarter view, in particular, looks great.

-It's all equally familiar on the inside too.
-I'd go as far as to say if you were to be sat inside the i4 without any prior instruction, you'd be forgiven for thinking it's just another 3 or 4 series model.
-Up front, the cabin is spacious and intuitive, and the pillar-less doors (front and back) make for a nice aesthetic feature.
-The back seats are a tad tight for the longer-legged passenger but not unusable.
+It's all equally familiar on the inside, too.
+I'd go so far as to say that if you were to be sat inside the i4 without any prior instruction, you'd be forgiven for thinking it's just another 3 or 4-series model.
+Up front, the cabin is spacious and intuitive, and the pillarless doors (front and back) add a nice aesthetic feature.
+The back seats are a tad tight for the longer-legged passenger, but not unusable.
 My only gripe with the back of the car is the sloping roofline, which can make things feel a little cramped.
-The same goes for the rear passenger legroom, it's not unacceptable, but if you have any rear-seat-occupying claustrophobics in the household, it might be worth bringing them along for the test drive.
+The same goes for the rear passenger legroom.
+It's not unacceptable, but if you have any rear-seat-occupying claustrophobics in the household, it might be worth bringing them along for the test drive.

-Stopping and cornering also takes some getting used to compared to its lighter weight brethren - the main reason for that is the i4 M50's weight.
+Stopping and cornering also take some getting used to compared to its lighter weight brethren - the main reason for that is the i4 M50's weight.
 A petrol engine 4 series weighs in at as little as 1600kg; the i4 M50 is a staggering 2,290kg - a difference of almost 700 kilograms (or, to put it another way, a small caravan).
 Perhaps unsurprisingly, that extra weight takes its toll on the driving dynamics.
-The i4 M50 is xDrive, which helps make the car feel light and agile when accelerating, but at the point of needing to bring things to a stop, 2300kilos felt very much like, well, 2300kilos.
+The i4 M50 is xDrive, which helps make the car feel light and agile when accelerating, but when it's time to bring things to a stop, 2300 kilos feels very much like, well, 2300 kilos.
 Fast cornering caught me out a couple of times, too.
-I was lulled into a false sense of BMW M agility by the clever torque vectoring individual motors.
-A sudden reminder of the M50's mass came mid-corner on a particularly tight and twisty downhill road, making me feel like I was in something more resembling a Range Rover Sport than a small sports saloon.
+I was lulled into a false sense of BMW M agility by the clever torque vectoring individual motors, but a very sudden reminder of the M50's mass arrives mid-corner on a particularly tight and twisty downhill road, giving a more Range Rover Sport-like feel as opposed to a small sports saloon.

-Charging and range is something BMW has been celebrating with the i4 M50, and with headline figures of up to ‘318 miles on a full charge', it sounds impressive.
+Charging and range are something BMW has been celebrating with the i4 M50, and with headline figures of up to ‘318 miles on a full charge', it sounds impressive.
 Admittedly, I didn't see anything close to that myself, but 200-250 miles, even in the sporty modes, was more than satisfactory.
-Much like in a petrol or diesel car, I noticed that the range was responsive to driving styles too.
+Much like in a petrol or diesel car, I noticed that the range was responsive to driving styles.
 A calmer use of the throttle pedal rewards you as a driver with an increased battery range.
 I have little doubt that if you drove sedately in 'eco' mode, you could achieve a range of 300+ miles.
 As is the norm with BMW's I models, there are multiple drive modes to choose from.
-The most extreme is SPORT+ which rewards you with the rapid acceleration speeds and loudest synthetic sounds.
-As you'd expect, the range drops significantly even by selecting this mode, so think of it best as 'show off mode' as you won't want to commute in this setting.
-SPORT is a slightly calmer version of the aforementioned.
-COMFORT is a happy, everyday medium balancing the settings of fun with sensible.
-ECO and ECO PRO offer the range extending modes with aggressive re-generative braking allowing for one-pedal driving.
+The most extreme, SPORT+, rewards you with rapid acceleration and the loudest synthetic sounds.
+As you'd expect, the range drops significantly even by selecting this mode, so think of it best as 'show off mode' as you won't want to be commuting in this setting.
+SPORT is a slightly calmer version of the aforementioned, and COMFORT is a happy, everyday medium that balances the fun with the sensible.
+ECO and ECO PRO offer the range-extending modes with aggressive regenerative braking and one-pedal driving.

-As is often the way with EVs, the ability to charge at home will make EV ownership easier, but thanks to the i4 M50's ability to fast charge, range anxiety soon disperses when you learn that plugging in for just 10 minutes can reward you with 70 miles of range.
-With a 100kw charger I found in Milton Keynes, I managed to charge from 20% to 100% in just under 40minutes.
+As is often the way with EVs, the ability to charge at home will make EV ownership cheaper and easier, but thanks to the i4 M50's ability to fast charge, range anxiety soon disperses when you learn that plugging in for just 10 minutes can reward you with 70 miles of range.
+With a 100 kW charger, I managed to charge from 20% to 100% in just under 40 minutes.

 The i4 M50 is the first full EV car I've driven that's made me think, "okay, this could work", and for that reason alone, it feels significant.